Starsector: Development

-The game was made entirely by Fractal Softworks, led by indie developer Alexander Mosolov.
+Starsector was made entirely by Fractal Softworks, led by indie developer Alexander Mosolov.
 Mosolov cited Star Control II as a "major" influence on the game's development, as well as Wing Commander: Privateer, Sid Meier's Pirates!, and Solar Winds.

 The Alpha Version of Starsector was released on April 29, 2011, with six missions and a tutorial, as well as some basic modding tools.
 Starsector is written in Java using LWJGL, and has been receiving steady updates for over a decade.
 As of January 3, 2021 the game contains 14 missions, 3 combat tutorials, the steadily-updating campaign mode with several major gameplay systems (an economy that easily scales-up, planetary colonization, exploration and salvage, factional reputations, bounty hunting, player and non-player colony raiding).
 These systems are well-integrated with the core combat gameplay and some are expected to be expanded or improved upon, such as expanding the player's options in raiding colonies.

 The game is currently available for Windows, MacOS, and Linux.
 Notably, the game is not currently available on digital distribution platforms such as Steam.
 A release on those platforms is planned in the future, when the game is more "ready".